-The Department Request is a 4.24 percent increase over the FY22 Budget.
-Combined Salary and Benefits account for 81% of this budget while
+The Department Request is a 12.87% decrease over the FY22 Budget.
+Combined Salary and Benefits account for 81% of this budget while operating costs account for 19% of this budget.
+The majority of the increase is driven by a proposal to do a Master Plan for Parks and Rec.